We reserve the right to charge a fuel surcharge if gasoline goes above four dollars a gallon.

-Drive up and down the empty rows as if youare looking for a spot to park in.
-This will give your child a chance to also practice turns in both directions, utilizing the turn signal, looking left and right then left again (if making a left turn) as you approach the end of the row.
-When you get to the end of the next row, look left then right (remember to use the signal) and complete a right turn, then go down the next row essentially slaloming the rows.
+Drive up and down the empty rows as if looking for a spot to park in if you were in a full parking lot.
+This will give them a chance to practice turns in both directions, utilizing the turn signal looking left and right, then left again (if making a left turn) as you approach the end of the row.
+When you get to the end of the next row, look left then right as if making a right hand turn (remember to use the signal) and complete the turn go down the row repeating this slaloming down the rows movement.

-If a student isn’t familiar with how to operate vehicle controls when we drive them, we will cancel the drive and any others scheduled.
-We are often asked by students who claim to have 20 + hours “which pedal is the gas, and which is the brake” or “I don’t know how to signal “ SO GET THAT PRACTICE IN BEFORE SCHEDULING YOUR IN-CAR Sessions.
+If a student isn’t familiar with the vehicle controls when we are to drive them we will cancel that drive and any others scheduled.
+We are often asked by students who claim to have 20 + hours: “which pedal is the gas, and which is the brake” or “I don’t know how to signal “ SO GET THAT PRACTICE IN BEFORE SCHEDULING YOUR IN-CAR Sessions.

 After-all you should have the best interest of your child in mind and they will get more exposure on the road with us as a result, rather than spending a significant amount of time in a parking lot with us when they should have spent it with you instead.